Stone online: The public face of stone is getting better all the time

 Since the Mystery Surfer came to an end I have lost a lot of hair and the internet has developed significantly.
 And the development is not over yet.
 Superfast fibre optics being rolled out across the country (or most of it) should continue the momentum and enable it to keep up with computers that abide by Moore’s Law and become ever quicker and more powerful.
 Computing has also become a lot more mobile with tablets and smartphones now ruling.

 When I was writing the Mystery Surfer column it was clear (to me at least) that websites were going to become essential shop windows for businesses, whether they were trading with other businesses or consumers.
-When I started the column most companies did not get much of their business from their websites and many of the websites did little more than announce the company’s existence.
+When I started the column most companies did not get much (if any) of their business from their websites and many of the websites did little more than announce the company’s existence.

 That is no longer the case.
-People use the website as their first port of call when looking for just about anything and I am told that websites have for many in the stone industry become the most significant source of enquiries.
+People use the internet as their first port of call when looking for just about anything and I am told that websites have for many in the stone industry become the most significant source of enquiries.

 I spoke to a conference of business people in 1993 to introduce the internet to them.
 One of the other speakers was a retail expert.
 He predicted... well, he predicted quite a lot, a fair bit of which has come true.
 Part of what he predicted was that one day companies would have the prices of their products on public display on websites and people would buy those products directly from computers in their own homes.